Bixby (software): Former Bixby tools

-Bixby Home was a vertically scrolling home screen with a list of information that Bixby could interact with, for example weather, fitness activity and buttons for controlling their smart home gadgets.
-It was renamed "Samsung Daily" on One UI 2.1 released in 2020, then in One UI 3.0 Samsung Daily itself was replaced by a new app called "Samsung Free" (some countries instead use the name "Samsung O"), which has more recently been discontinued.
-Samsung News is now its replacement and functions as a news aggregator with the option of home screen swipe integration similar to Bixby Home did.
+Bixby Home was a vertically scrolling home screen displaying cards of information such as weather, fitness activity, and smart home controls.
+It was renamed Samsung Daily with the release of One UI 2.1 in 2020, then replaced by Samsung Free in One UI 3.0.
+Samsung Free was eventually discontinued in some markets.
+Its successor, Samsung News, now functions as a news aggregation service with optional home-screen integration similar to Bixby Home.

-Bixby Routines is a feature that automates tasks by creating custom rules based on specific triggers, such as the time of day or the user's location.
-As of the release of One UI 5.0, the feature is now renamed to "Modes and Routines".
+Bixby Routines was an automation feature that allowed users to create custom rules based on triggers such as time, location, or device conditions.
+Beginning with One UI 5.0, it was intregrated with Microsoft To Do and renamed Modes and Routines.